NASHRA / ALTERNATIVES[SUBSTACK]

 Substack

-Nashra is the publishing OS for creators & solopreneurs who write for both inbox and web.
+Nashra is the publishing OS for experts and publishers who write for both inbox and web.
 Write one post in the Notion-style editor; it ships to your subscriber list and your blog at your domain at the same moment.
-Keep 100% of paid subscription revenue: Nashra charges a flat monthly fee, never a percentage of what your readers pay.
+Nashra charges a flat monthly fee, never a percentage of your revenue.
 Spin up a Magic Link: a hosted lead-magnet page that auto-delivers the asset and tags the subscriber.
 Build a welcome or re-engagement flow in the visual automations editor with triggers, waits, and branches.
 Free up to 500 subscribers; Newsletter plan from $23/month at 3,000 subscribers.
 30-day money-back guarantee.

 Common questions.